An introduction to genetic testing

-The ED Society provides the following information to parents to help individuals make an informed choice.
-The Society takes no position as to whether prenatal testing is “the right thing” for any individual or family; these questions are so personal, and can be so difficult, the Society just aims to support anyone trying to decide what it is best for them to do in their unique circumstances.
-The decision whether to undertake prenatal testing (during a pregnancy), or carrier testing (either before or during pregnancy), together with the risks and implications of such testing, should be discussed in detail with a Genetic Counsellor and with your doctor.
+The ED Society take no position as to whether or not prenatal testing is “the right thing” for any individual or family; these questions are so personal, and can be so difficult, the Society just aims to support anyone trying to decide what it is best for them to do in their unique circumstances.
+The Society are able to provide some information to assist you in making an informed decision.
+However, the decision whether to undertake prenatal testing (during a pregnancy), or carrier testing (either before or during pregnancy), together with the risks and implications of such testing, should be discussed in detail with a Genetic Counsellor and with your Doctor.

-Chorionic Villus Sampling (CVS)
+Chorionic Villus Sampling

-CVS is a very accurate antenatal test that detects chromosomal abnormalities such as Down’s syndrome and genetic disorders where the exact genetic alteration is known.
+Chorionic Villus Sampling (CVS) is a very accurate antenatal test that detects chromosomal abnormalities such as Down’s syndrome and genetic disorders where the exact genetic alteration is known.
 Testing for Ectodermal Dysplasia can be carried out by CVS if the genetic alteration present in the family is already known for the couple with a significant chance of having a child affected by Ectodermal Dysplasia.
 The earliest a CVS test can be performed is from around 11 weeks of pregnancy.
 It is usually performed under local anaesthetic and involves the removal of a small amount of the baby’s placenta.
 The placenta contains the baby’s DNA and so placental DNA can be tested to see which genes the baby has inherited.
 This gives a couple the option of terminating a baby who may have inherited a severe form of Ectodermal Dysplasia.
 However, as the CVS involves inserting a needle into the womb there is a small increased chance of miscarriage as a result of having the test (around 1%).

 Some women over the age of 35 choose CVS because the risk of having a child with a serious chromosomal abnormality increases significantly as you get older.
-Some women choose CVS because they already have a child with a birth defect, or they have a family history of a genetic disorder, but others decide against it because of the risk of miscarriage.
+Some women choose CVS because they already have a child affected by a birth defect, or they have a family history of a genetic disorder, but others decide against it because of the risk of miscarriage.

-In Vitro Fertilisation (IVF) with Pre-implantation Genetic Diagnosis (PGD)
+In Vitro Fertilisation with Pre-implantation Genetic Diagnosis

-Non-Invasive Prenatal Diagnosis (NIPD) or Testing (NIPT)
+Non-Invasive Prenatal Diagnosis or Testing

-NIPD can be carried out for sex determination and is called ‘non-invasive’ because it is carried out on a sample of blood from the mother.
+Non-Invasive Prenatal Diagnosis (NIPD) or Testing (NIPT) can be carried out for sex determination and is called ‘non-invasive’ because it is carried out on a sample of blood from the mother.
 The main advantages of NIPD are that it can be carried out earlier in pregnancy than current tests and that the procedure does not carry any risk of miscarriage.
-The test only requires a sample of maternal blood, rather than having to take a sample directly from the pregnancy as in other types of prenatal diagnosis, such as chorionic villus sampling (CVS) or amniocentesis.
-However, at present, this test can tell only whether the baby is a boy or a girl and does not detect which genes the baby has inherited.
+The test only requires a sample of maternal blood, rather than having to take a sample directly from the pregnancy as in other types of prenatal diagnosis, such as chorionic villus sampling or amniocentesis.
+However, at present, this test can only tell whether the baby is a boy or a girl and does not detect which genes the baby has inherited.